-The PHE supports several reference laboratories nationally, one of which is part of the combined Infection Sciences Laboratory.
+The UKHSA supports several reference laboratories nationally and the Mycology Reference Laboratory is part of the combined Infection Sciences Laboratory.

 Mycology Reference Laboratory (MRL) enjoys an international reputation for excellence and provides a comprehensive national service for the diagnosis and management of fungal infection.
-This includes the timely detection of a wide range of fungal biomarker, the isolation, identification and susceptibility testing of yeasts and moulds and provision of expert clinical advice.
+This includes the timely detection of a wide range of fungal biomarkers, the isolation, identification and susceptibility testing of yeasts and moulds and provision of expert clinical advice.
 An antifungal drug assay service is provided in collaboration with the Antimicrobial Reference Laboratory.
 It also houses the National Collection of Pathogenic Fungi (NCPF) which provides reference and QC strains internationally.

-In addition the North Bristol NHS trust supports a number of reference services, one of which is part of the combined Infection Sciences laboratory
+In addition, the North Bristol NHS trust supports a number of reference services, one of which is part of the combined Infection Sciences laboratory